 - You can work as a forecaster and collect data from satellites, or work as a researcher and study weather patterns and changes of the climate.

 Astronomers study the origin and make-up of the universe, including its planets, stars, galaxies and black holes.

 - You can get this job through a university course.

-- You can work as an observational astronomer and observe the universe with telescopes collecting data, or work as a theoretical astronomer and create computer models and analyze the results.
+- You can work as an observational astronomer and observe the universe with telescopes collecting data, or work as a theoretical astronomer and create computer models and analyse the results.